-One of the assistants for Perfect Crime Party and artist for Rabuta and Peace, which is written by Takagi.
+One of the assistants for Perfect Crime Party.

-Calling The Old Woman Out: During the final argument over whether to allow him to go into manga, he says that everything his mother claims to have done for him was actually for the sake of the Shiratori family's reputation.
+- Calling the Old Man Out: During the final argument over whether to allow him to go into manga, he says that everything his mother claims to have done for him was actually for the sake of the Shiratori family's reputation.

-Unwitting Instigator of Doom: Rabuta and Peace is deemed a good work, but he needs Takagi's (temporary) help to get serialized.
-This is one of the factors leading to Mashiro and Takaagi nearly splitting up.
+- Unwitting Instigator of Doom: Rabuta and Peace is deemed a good work, but he needs Takagi's (temporary) help to get serialized.
+This is one of the factors leading to Mashiro and Takagi nearly splitting up.